Combatd/Hybrid_Cloud_Foundations/README.md

 ### Virtual Networking: Bonds
 It is possible to balance traffic across bond uplinks, via one of three bond modes: active-backup, balance-slb, and LCAP with balance-tcp.
 Let’s take a quick look at each of these bond modes next.

+### Bond Modes: active-backup
+With the active-backup bond mode, one interface in the bond carries traffic and other interfaces in the bond are used only when the active link fails.
+Active-backup is the simplest bond mode, easily allowing connections to multiple upstream switches without any additional switch configuration.
+The active-backup bond mode requires no special hardware and you can use different physical switches for redundancy.